tantaman/vanilla-fetch/README.md

 I started my career developing thick clients in `Java` and `C++`.
 Yea, `Java`.
 I'll probably be flamed for being a `Java` dev 🤷‍♂️.
 The `Java` culture is... over abstracted for sure. `Swing` and `AWT` and over-use of listeners and all that were totally convoluted.

 But one thing we never had a problem with was data fetching.
-We relied strictly on language primitives to get all the data needed by the UI and it was always rather simple.
+We relied strictly on language primitives to get all the data needed by the UI and it was always rather simple -- even if that data was across the network and/or we had to spawn new threads to get it.

 Can't we go back to using language primitives for data fetching in `JS`?
+- Can it be simple?
+- Can it express the data needs for an entire tree of components?
-Can't it be simple?
-And can't we _fetch before we render_ while still localizing data fetching concerns with the components that need the data?
-Finally, can we allow our async APIs, which may have caching in them already, to keep the responsibility of caching and not duplicate it or move it?
+- Can we kick off fetching before we kick off rendering while still localizing data fetching concerns with the components that need the data?
+- Finally, can we allow our async APIs, which may have caching in them already, to keep the responsibility of caching and not duplicate it or move it?

 The answer seems to be YES!
-We can do all of this with no help from Suspense/Relay/Apollo/insert other framework here.
+We can do all of this with no help from Relay/Apollo/React Query/insert other framework here.
 We can do it all, and keep it all pretty simple, with vanilla `JS`.

 # How It's Done